GIScience/ors-map-client/README.md

 npm install
 ```

-3 - Create a `config.js`, at the root folder, using the the provided `config-example.js` file as model.
+3. Create a `app-config.js`, in the `/config`folder using the the provided `config-example.js` file as model.
 Usually only the following properties need to be defined:

 - `userApiKey` - ORS API key to be used when ot running the app from localhost or ors valid domains
 - `bitlyApiKey` - the bitly key that will be used to shorten the share URL
 - `bitlyLogin` - the bitly login that will be used to shorten the share URL

+4. Create also a the files ors-map-filters`-example`.js, hooks`-example`.js and theme`-example`.js without the `-example`, so that you have also *ors-map-filters.js*, *theme.js* and *hooks.js* in the `/config` folder.

+The map client filters, the theme and the hooks can be customized, if you need.

-The app is ready to run in `dev` mode.
+At this point the app is ready to run in `dev` mode.
 Do it by running:

 ```sh
 npm run dev